HL7/davinci-crd/input/pagecontent/deviations.md

 For example, a prefetch for `order-sign` might look like this:

 {% raw %}
-{% fragment Binary/CRDServices JSON BASE:services.where(hook='appointment-book') EXCEPT:prefetch %}
+{% fragment Binary/CRDServices JSON BASE:services.where(hook='order-sign') EXCEPT:prefetch %}
 {% endraw %}